-It is an inflammatory disease, which mainly affects the joints and tendons.
+It is an inflammatory disease that mainly affects the joints and tendons.

-An inflamed joint looks swollen and red, and feels warm to the touch.
-The disease usually begins in the wrists, hands or feet, and can spread to other joints and other parts of the body.
+An inflamed joint looks swollen and red and feels warm to the touch.
+The disease usually begins in the wrists, hands, or feet and can spread to other joints and other body parts.

-There is no cure for rheumatoid arthritis, but treatment to relieve symptoms is effective.
+There is no cure for rheumatoid arthritis, but treatment to relieve symptoms is compelling.

 What causes it?

 It is not known why rheumatoid arthritis occurs.
-People of any age can develop it, but it is more common in women between the ages of 30 and 50 years old.
-Certain genes can trigger the development of rheumatoid arthritis.
+People of any age can develop it, but it is more common in women between 30 and 50.
+Specific genes can trigger the development of rheumatoid arthritis.

 The inflammation affects:

-- The thin synovial membrane that covers the joint capsule.
+- The thin synovial membrane covers the joint capsule.

 - The tendon sheaths (tubes in which the tendons move).

-- The bags (bags of fluid that allow the muscles and tendons to move smoothly over each other).
+- The bags (fluid bags that allow the muscles and tendons to move smoothly over each other).